 The Uniti Atom also pulls the digital markers from Chromecast and Spotify streams to ensure it is the only volume control in play even when the smartphone rocker does the attenuating.
 A very nice touch.

-Signals entering the Naim amp via its RCA analogue input are instantly digitised.
-The benefit being the Naim app’s Party Mode (untested by yours truly) that allows any incoming analogue signal, like a turntable, to be streamed to another Naim streamer (or Mu-so) on the network.
+Vinyl purists take note: signals entering the Naim amp via its RCA analogue input are instantly digitised to 24bit/48kHz PCM.
+The benefit, according to Naim, is the Naim app’s Party Mode (untested by yours truly) that allows any incoming analogue signal to be streamed to another Naim streamer (or Mu-so) on the network.

 Demonstrating a clear understanding of how people actually use audio hardware, Naim has coded the Uniti Atom’s software layer to be as unobtrusive as possible.